After childbirth, hemorrhoids came out.

 • ligation with latex rings.

-Tip: During surgery, antibiotics are prescribed, which are incompatible with breastfeeding.
-To maintain lactation, a woman should express a certain number of times a day while taking antibacterial drugs, simulating feeding.
+Advice: During surgery, antibiotics are prescribed, which are incompatible with breastfeeding.
+To maintain lactation, a woman should express herself a certain number of times a day while taking antibacterial drugs, simulating feeding.

-Statistics show that many new mothers are faced with such a problem as hemorrhoids after childbirth.
+Statistics show that many new mothers face such a problem as hemorrhoids after childbirth.
 How to treat such a pathology?
-After all, as you know, not all medicines can be used by women during lactation.
+After all, as you know, not all medications can be used by women during lactation.

 Many mothers are interested in additional information about this disease.
-Why did hemorrhoids come out after childbirth?
-What medications are allowed for breastfeeding mothers?
+Why did hemorrhoids appear after childbirth?
+What medications are allowed for nursing mothers to use?
 Is it possible to use folk remedies?
-The answers to these questions are important for many women.
+The answers to these questions are important to many women.

-Before considering questions about why hemorrhoids develop after childbirth, how to treat the disease and what symptoms it accompanies, it is worth understanding the general information.
+Before considering questions about why hemorrhoids develop after childbirth, how to treat the disease and what symptoms it is accompanied by, it is worth understanding the general information.

-Hemorrhoids is a pathology that is associated with inflammation, thrombosis and further expansion of the veins that form nodes around the rectum (hemorrhoidal).
-In fact, this is varicose veins in the anus.
-This is a very common and extremely delicate problem.
+Hemorrhoids are a pathology that is associated with inflammation, thrombosis and further expansion of the veins that form nodes (hemorrhoids) around the rectum.
+Essentially, these are varicose veins in the anus.
+This is a very common and extremely sensitive problem.

 The disease develops gradually.
 In the initial stages, patients note only heaviness, itching and discomfort.
-The symptoms of the disease include recurrent pain, constipation.
-As the vessels expand, small bleeding appears, and in advanced cases, hemorrhoids prolapse.
+Symptoms of the disease include periodic pain and constipation.
+As the vessels dilate, minor bleeding appears, and in advanced cases, hemorrhoids prolapse.

 According to statistics, hemorrhoids often develop in women after childbirth.
-This significantly impairs the quality of life of the new mother.
-A similar problem cannot be ignored - you need to see a doctor as soon as possible.
+This significantly worsens the quality of life of the new mother.
+This problem cannot be ignored - you need to see a doctor as soon as possible.

-There is an opinion that hemorrhoids appear as a result of labor attempts.
-But in fact, the pathology develops before or during pregnancy.
-Childbirth only exacerbates the situation.
+There is an opinion that hemorrhoids appear as a result of labor.
+But in fact, pathology develops even before or during pregnancy.
+Childbirth only makes the situation worse.
 The list of reasons is quite impressive.

 • During pregnancy, progesterone levels rise sharply.
-This hormone leads to a weakening of the tone of the vascular walls, including the veins in the anus.
+This hormone leads to a weakening of the tone of the vascular walls, including the veins in the anal area.

-• As the baby grows, the uterus increases in size and compresses the vessels of the small pelvis.
-Blood circulation becomes difficult, which leads to the expansion of the veins.
-If before pregnancy you had hemorrhoids of the first degree, then it is likely that the situation will become much more complicated until the moment of delivery.
+• As the baby grows, the uterus increases in size and puts pressure on the pelvic vessels.
+Blood circulation becomes difficult, which leads to dilation of the veins.
+If you had first-degree hemorrhoids before pregnancy, then it is likely that the situation will become significantly more complicated before giving birth.

-• The reasons include frequent constipation.
-It is worth noting that this problem is only partly related to malnutrition.
+• Reasons include frequent constipation.
+It is worth noting that this problem is only partly related to poor nutrition.
 The same progesterone inhibits intestinal motility, which leads to the formation of very dense feces.

-• Do not forget that during childbirth, intra-abdominal pressure rises sharply.
-This leads to the expansion of the veins and the further formation of hemorrhoids.
+• Do not forget that during childbirth, intra-abdominal pressure increases sharply.
+This leads to dilation of the veins and further formation of hemorrhoids.

-• Hemorrhoids are often diagnosed in women after a caesarean section.
-The fact is that physical activity after surgery is contraindicated, and the scars formed after the procedure prevent normal bowel movement.
+• Hemorrhoids are often diagnosed in women after cesarean section.
+The fact is that physical activity after surgery is contraindicated, and the scars formed after the procedure prevent normal bowel movements.

 Are there risk factors?

-Today, questions are important about why it develops and what symptoms are accompanied by hemorrhoids after childbirth, how to treat such diseases and whether there are effective means of prevention.
-We have already dealt with the causes of the appearance of pathology.
+Today, important questions are about why hemorrhoids develop and what symptoms are accompanied by hemorrhoids after childbirth, how to treat such diseases and whether there are effective means of prevention.
+We have already figured out the reasons for the appearance of pathology.
 But it is worth noting that doctors identify some risk factors, the influence of which increases the likelihood of developing hemorrhoids.

-• Sedentary work, lack of physical activity, hypodynamia.
+• Sedentary work, lack of physical activity, physical inactivity.

 • Risk factors include the age of the expectant mother.
 It has been proven that the likelihood of developing hemorrhoids is much higher if a woman is over 30 years old.

 • The number of births also matters.
-The birth of each subsequent child increases the chances of enlargement and prolapse of hemorrhoids.
+The birth of each subsequent child increases the chances of hemorrhoids enlarging and falling out.

-• Unfavorable factors also include the presence of complications during childbearing, multiple pregnancy.
+• Unfavorable factors also include the presence of complications during pregnancy and multiple pregnancies.

 Hemorrhoids after childbirth: symptoms, features of the clinical picture

-Many new mothers face the same problem.
-Signs of hemorrhoids after childbirth are very characteristic.
-Features of the clinical picture directly depends on the stage of development of the pathology.
+Many new mothers face a similar problem.
+Signs of hemorrhoids after childbirth are very typical.
+The features of the clinical picture directly depend on the stage of development of the pathology.

-• At the initial stages, the only symptoms are itching, and sometimes a pronounced burning sensation in the anus, which intensify during defecation.
-Some patients complain of very noticeable pain that occurs during the passage of dense feces through the rectum.
+• In the initial stages, the only symptoms are itching and sometimes severe burning in the anus, which intensifies during bowel movements.
+Some patients complain of very noticeable pain that occurs during the passage of dense stool through the rectum.

-• Some women complain of an annoying sensation of a foreign body in the intestines.
+• Some women complain of an irritating foreign body sensation in the intestines.

-• Hemorrhoids are often accompanied by swelling of the perineum, which leads to urinary retention and spasm of the walls of the bladder.
+• Hemorrhoids are often accompanied by swelling of the perineum, which leads to urinary retention and spasm of the bladder walls.

-• The walls of the dilated veins are often injured during a bowel movement, which leads to a slight bleeding.
+• The walls of dilated veins are often injured during defecation, which leads to slight bleeding.
 The presence of scarlet blood on toilet paper is a serious reason to consult a specialist.

-• In the last stages of the development of pathology, hemorrhoids fall out, which leads to their infringement, the appearance of a pronounced pain syndrome and periodic bleeding.
-It is difficult for the patient to move and almost impossible to sit.
+• In the last stages of development of the pathology, hemorrhoids fall out, which leads to their pinching, the appearance of severe pain and periodic bleeding.
+The patient finds it difficult to move and almost impossible to sit.

-The disease has an extremely negative impact on the quality of life of a new mother.
+The disease has an extremely negative impact on the quality of life of the new mother.

 Hemorrhoids after childbirth: what to do?

-If you notice anxiety symptoms in yourself, you should immediately consult a doctor.
+If you notice alarming symptoms, you should immediately consult a doctor.
 Of course, therapy during lactation is fraught with difficulties, because potent drugs are contraindicated for nursing mothers.

-But you shouldn't wait until you stop breastfeeding.
-The disease will constantly progress, which can lead to the development of dangerous complications, including inflammation in the tissues of the rectum, tissue infection, anemia, and some other disorders.
+But you shouldn’t wait until you stop breastfeeding either.
+The disease will constantly progress, which can lead to the development of dangerous complications, including inflammatory processes in the tissues of the rectum, tissue infection, anemia and some other disorders.

 In modern proctological practice, patients are often prescribed special suppositories for hemorrhoids.
-After childbirth, of course, not all drugs can be used.
+After childbirth, of course, not just any medications can be used.

 • The most popular are candles with sea buckthorn oil.
-They quickly relieve inflammation, accelerate the healing of wounds and sores, relieve burning sensation in the anus.
+They quickly relieve inflammation, accelerate the healing processes of wounds and ulcers, and relieve burning sensation in the anus.
 It is worth noting that these are the safest suppositories for hemorrhoids after childbirth, since they do not contain potentially dangerous substances.

-• Candles with calendula are another medicine with a natural and safe composition.
+• Calendula suppositories are another medicine with a natural and safe composition.
 The extract of this plant has pronounced regenerative properties.
 The drug is widely used to treat anal fissures and other injuries.

 Of course, in no case should you self-medicate, especially when it comes to patients who are breastfeeding.
-Only a doctor can tell you about what helps with hemorrhoids after childbirth, what drugs can be used and how often.
+Only a doctor can tell you what helps with hemorrhoids after childbirth, what medications can be used and how often.

 What ointments can be used after childbirth?

 Many mothers face such a problem as hemorrhoids after childbirth.
-Treatment is known to be difficult.
-The ointment that will be used to eliminate the symptoms of the disease should have the following properties:
+Treatment is notoriously difficult.
+The ointment that will be used to eliminate the symptoms of the disease must have the following properties:

 • quickly relieve pain;